A fan’s guide – the club from early doors to today

 For all their pioneering achievements, and ten Scottish Cup wins until 1893, Queen’s Park avoided joining the Scottish League until 1899.
 By then its clubs, professional in many cases, had surpassed them in technique, tactics and training.
 Queen’s Park soon slipped down the ranks – and pretty much stayed there for well over a century.

-Several big names in the Scottish game started their careers in the black-and-white hoops of Queen’s Park, including Sir Alex Ferguson, 1967 European Cup-winning goalkeeper Ronnie Simpson and 1928 Wembley Wizard Alan Morton – but all opted for salaried status at bigger clubs.
+Several big names in the Scottish game started their careers in the black-and-white hoops of Queen’s Park, including Sir Alex Ferguson, 1967 European Cup-winning goalkeeper Ronnie Simpson and 1928 Wembley Wizard Alan Morton – but all then opted for salaried status at bigger clubs.

 A relaxation in 1998 of the club’s strict rules protecting its amateur status, allowing the hiring of former professionals, helped Queen’s Park to runs in the league and occasional cup shocks.
 The League Cup win over Aberdeen in 2006 was complemented by promotion to the third flight the same season.

-What to buy
+GETTING IN & What to buy

-Shirts, kits, merchandise and gifts
+Shirts, tickets, merchandise and gifts

 Where to Drink